duckietown-ethz/proj-i-ml/training/cnn/README.md

 1. When training is finished you will find the model, configuration data and data recorded concerning the training in the folder proj-lfi-ml/cnn/savedModels/

-1. To evaluate the model run: `pyhton evaluate_model.py folder` to evaluate all models which are saved in the folder savedModels/ or use `pyhton evaluate_model.py model_name1 model_name2` which can be a list of the models (delimiter is spacing) you want to evaluate.
+1. To evaluate the model run: `python evaluate_model.py folder` to evaluate all models which are saved in the folder savedModels/ or use `python evaluate_model.py model_name1 model_name2` which can be a list of the models (delimiter is spacing) you want to evaluate.
 Make sure to evaluate on a recording that you have not used before to train your models.